couchbaselabs/docs-ng/content/moxi-manual-1.8/moxi-design-internals.markdown

 In the dynamic configuration world, it all starts with libconflate.

-**Unhandled:** `[:unknown-tag :bridgehead]` Libconflate has its own, dedicated thread for making HTTP/REST calls to retrieve a cluster configuration and processing JSON responses.
+Integration with LibconflateLibconflate has its own, dedicated thread for making HTTP/REST calls to retrieve a cluster configuration and processing JSON responses.
 When the libconflate receives a proper REST response, it invokes moxi callbacks (so the dynamic re-configuration callbacks are happening on libconflate's dedicated thread).

 Those moxi callbacks are implemented by the agent\_config.c file in moxi.
 The agent\_config code next sends a synchronous work task (with the latest, successfully parsed config info to moxi's main thread.

-**Unhandled:** `[:unknown-tag :bridgehead]` Note that there may be more than one proxy config in a single "re-configuration" work task.
+One JSON message has all bucketsNote that there may be more than one proxy config in a single "re-configuration" work task.
 The reason is that each JSON configuration message, for simplicity, includes all buckets, even if most of the buckets haven't changed.
 For example, if there are 55 buckets, the JSON message will have 55 bucket configuration details in it.

 Later, if another bucket is added, for example, the next JSON reconfiguration message will have 56 buckets in it (as opposed to just sending a delta).